ebullient/sandbox-customjs/test/fixtures/test-complete-example.md

 > [!tier-assessment] Clarifying question
 > You worked late and had fast speech, but also wrote "exhausted" - were you tired while working, or did exhaustion come after?

 I was tired the whole time but couldn't stop working.
+Lost track of time.